Hugo Award for Best Novel

-During the 76 nomination years, 163 authors have had works nominated and 52 have won (including co-authors, ties, and Retro-Hugos).
-Two translators have been noted along with the author of a novel written in a language other than English: Ken Liu, in 2015 and 2017, for his Chinese translations; and Rita Barisse, in 2019, who was retroactively noted as the translator of a 1963 French novel.
-Robert A. Heinlein has won the most Hugos for Best Novel, and also received the most nominations; he has six wins (four Hugos and two Retro-Hugos) on twelve nominations.
-Lois McMaster Bujold has received four Hugos on ten nominations.
+During the 79 nomination years, 180 authors have had works as finalists and 55 have won (including co-authors, ties, and Retro-Hugos).
+Two translators have been noted along with the author of a novel written in a language other than English: Ken Liu, in 2015 and 2017, for translations of two works from Chinese; and Rita Barisse, in 2019, who was retroactively noted as the translator of a 1963 French novel.
+Robert A. Heinlein has won the most Hugos for Best Novel, and also appeared on the most final ballots; he has six wins (four Hugos and two Retro-Hugos) out of twelve finalists.
+Lois McMaster Bujold has received four Hugos out of ten finalists.
 Five authors have won three times: Isaac Asimov and Fritz Leiber (with two Hugos and one Retro-Hugo each), N. K. Jemisin, Connie Willis, and Vernor Vinge.
-Nine other authors have won the award twice.
-The next-most nominations by a winning author are held by Robert J. Sawyer and Larry Niven, who have been nominated nine and eight times, respectively, and have each only won once.
-With nine nominations, Robert Silverberg has the greatest number of nominations without winning any.
+Ten other authors have won the award twice.
+The next-most finalists by a winning author are held by Robert J. Sawyer and Larry Niven, who have been finalists nine and eight times, respectively, and have each only won once.
+With nine finalist appearance, Robert Silverberg has the greatest number of finalists without winning any.
 Three authors have won the award in consecutive years: Orson Scott Card (1986 and 1987), Lois McMaster Bujold (1991 and 1992), and N. K. Jemisin (2016, 2017, and 2018).

-Winners and nominees
+Winners and finalists

 In the following table, the years correspond to the date of the ceremony, rather than when the novel was first published.
 Each year links to the corresponding "year in literature".
-Entries with a blue background have won the award; those with a white background are the nominees on the short-list.
+Entries with a yellow background have won the award; those with a grey background are the finalists on the short-list.